+Approval A process of peer review of a qualification or apprenticeship against published learning outcomes and/or competence , for which an external body (which may be a Licensee ) quality assures delivery , assessment and facilities.
+Approval does not require a visit.
 Commitment A set of values, rules of conduct, and obligations that maintain and enhance the reputation of the engineering profession and the individual.
-Demonstrating both competence and commitment is part of the requirement to become professionally registered with the Engineering Council.
-Competence The ability to carry out a task to an effective standard.
+Demonstrating both competence and commitment is part of the requirement to become professionally registered with the Engineering Council .
+Awarding Organisation Awarding Organisations develop and award qualifications to meet the needs of learners, employers and other stakeholders.
+In the UK, they are 'recognised' and regulated by Ofqual, the Scottish Qualifications Authority (SQA), and Qualifications Wales.
+Awarding Organisations focus on: Developing high quality qualifications that meet the needs of employers and learners Approving centres and working with them to ensure high quality delivery of qualifications Carrying out activity designed to assure the quality of the qualifications awarded Developing products and services to authority and the services of the services of the services to authority of the services of services Competence The ability to carry out a task to an effective standard.
 Achieving competence requires the right level of knowledge, understanding and skill, as well as a professional attitude.
-It is part of the requirement (along with commitment) that must be demonstrated in order for an individual to be admitted to the Engineering Council's register at the relevant level.
-AAQA and associated documentation focus upon professional competence as set out in UK-SPEC, not specific occupational competence.
-Competences are also specified competence within that Standard.
+It is part of the requirement (along with commitment ) that must be demonstrated in order for an individual to be admitted to the Engineering Council's register at the relevant level.
+AAQA and associated documentation focus upon professional competence as set out in UK-SPEC , not specific occupational competence.
+Competences are also specified in the ICT Tech Standard and programmes may be approved or accredited against the competence within that Standard.
+Chartered One of the professional registration titles Degree apprenticeship A higher apprenticeship that contains a degree Engineer (CEng) available to individuals who meet the required standards of competence and commitment .
+See: www.engc.org.uk/ceng Delivery The delivery of a programme , encompassing resources and facilities, methods of learning, development and assessment, support and supervision.
+Not to be confused with the design of a programme, which encompasses the planning, content or syllabus.

-Degree apprenticeship

-A higher apprenticeship that contains a degree.